sagemath/sagenb/development notes.rst

 Small Stuff
 -----------

+* Don't enable webassets bundling when in development mode

 * Logout

 * Restart sage

 * Make checking for output occur on an exponential timer not every X seconds

   - See cell.check_for_output() in worksheet.js